This Is How Long It Takes To Mine 1 Bitcoin

 7. Solo or mining pool

-Mining hardware is one of the biggest factors that determine how long it takes a miner to acquire a new block of Bitcoin.
+Mining hardware is one of the biggest factors determining how long it takes a miner to acquire a new block of Bitcoin.
 The reason for this is directly linked to the hash rate.
-We know that computers can only solve hash functions through brute force, which requires significant processing power.
+Computers can only solve hash functions through brute force, which requires significant processing power.
 Therefore, the more processing power within the mining hardware, the greater the chance of solving the hash and receiving a block reward.

 Mining hardware’s proficiency is usually measured by its hash rate – the most prominent ASIC rigs will have much higher hash rates than an everyday gaming PC.
 However, there are other factors to consider with mining equipment too, especially when building a DIY ASIC miner.
 How energy efficient the computer’s Power Supply Unit (PSU) and how the Central Processing Unit (CPU) handles high levels of activity can significantly alter the time to mine Bitcoin.